10 Types of Bird Feeders for in the Backyard

 Thistle bird feeders typically come in either a tube shape with metal mesh or otherwise as a small bag with soft mesh that allows birds to pull the seeds out.

 The feeder type you choose depends on the kind of birds you want around your home and what kinds of food they prefer.
-Regardless of whether it’s an old-fashioned tube feeder or something more contemporary like a hanging netting system with platforms, make sure the design is a good fit for your backyard and is practical enough for birds to use.
+Whether it’s an old-fashioned tube feeder or something more contemporary like a hanging netting system with platforms, make sure the design is a good fit for your backyard and practical enough for birds to use.